BerryAI/.musicoin/README.md

 # musicoin

-this is the main file structure for the musicoin app.
+This repo contains the main file structure for the musicoin app backend for blockchain data.

 ## How to setup genesis